hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-data-services.md

 }
 ```

-*The above response displays from the second poll of the VM provisioning REST API `task Id` that the creation of the virtual machines on-premises had completed successfully (`progressPercent: 100, state: SUCCEEDED`).*
+*The above response displays that at the moment of the second poll of the VM provisioning REST API `task Id`, the creation of the virtual machines on-premises had completed successfully (`progressPercent: 100, state: SUCCEEDED`).*

-User then can discover a VM that is named “0-RRD-API-Deploy-4” available at the VMware cluster where this provisioning was executed.
+At that moment, I could then discovered a VM with the name `0-RRD-API-Deploy-4` available at the VMware cluster where this provisioning was executed.

 # Summary